California reveals Facebook probe, says social media company stonewalling investigation

-WASHINGTON (Reuters) - California revealed for the first time an 18-month investigation into Facebook Inc’s (FB.O) privacy practices and accused the social media giant in a court filing on Wednesday of hampering the investigation.
+WASHINGTON/SAN FRANCISCO (Reuters) - California revealed for the first time an 18-month investigation into Facebook Inc’s (FB.O) privacy practices and accused the social media giant on Wednesday of hampering the probe by failing to turn over emails from Chief Executive Mark Zuckerberg.

-Revelation of the probe is the latest bad news for Facebook, which is already under investigation by 47 U.S. states.
-Some states, particularly New York and Nebraska, have raised concerns that Facebook and other big tech companies engage in anti-competitive practices, expose consumer data to potential data theft and push up advertising prices.
+The revelation is the latest bad news for Facebook, which is already facing an investigation by 47 U.S. states over concerns the company engaged in anti-competitive practices, put consumer data at risk and pushed up advertising prices.

+Will Castleberry, Facebook’s vice president of state and local policy, said the company has “cooperated extensively with the state of California’s investigation.”

+“To date we have provided thousands of pages of written responses and hundreds of thousands of documents,” he said.

 California’s investigation began in 2018 as a probe into the Cambridge Analytica scandal but “expanded over time to an investigation into whether Facebook has violated California law, by among other things, deceiving users and ignoring its own policies in allowing third parties broad access to user data,” the agency said in a court filing.